-These service points will be monitored by professional Research Librarians this summer from 8 am – 4 pm Monday – Friday, and Technology Assistants this spring from 8am-11 pm Monday – Wednesday, 8am-8pm on Thursdays, 8am-4pm on Fridays, and 9am – 5pm Saturdays, and 7pm-11pm Sundays (holidays excluded).
+These service points will be monitored by professional Research Librarians this summer from 8 am – 4 pm Monday – Friday, and Technology Assistants this summer from 8 am-8 pm Monday – Thursday (holidays excluded).

 Are you a faculty member looking for information literacy services for your class?